ExpediaGroup/adaptive-alerting/docs/architecture.md

 For instance, if a disk available metric comes in, we would probably want to pass this to a constant threshold detector.
 If a sales-related metric point arrives, we probably want that to go to a detector that's equipped to handle seasonality and trend.
-This is where the _Matchmaker_ comes in.
+This is where the _Metric Router_ (formerly called _Matchmaker_) comes in.
 It inspects the metric point and then routes it to the correct detector.
-(We may change the name of this component.)

 Finally, we need to ensure that models are producing good time series predictions and outlier classifications.
 The _Performance Monitor_ tracks these